Retiring FBI agent meets kidnapped infant turned Marine he helped rescue

-They had only met once before, when the now Marine was an infant kidnapped from a hospital.
+Only meeting once before, when the now Marine was an infant, kidnapped from a hospital.

 Corporal Stewart Rembert and FBI Special Agent Troy Sowers last met in 1997 during a traumatic time.